Summer Camp 2014

 Campers will have the opportunity to go on a trail ride at the riding stables, in addition to all the regular camp activities: hiking, swimming, canoeing, archery & axe throwing, large group games, outdoor ed.
 They will also enjoy nightly campfires with music and a message, as well as daily Bible studies that address their emerging questions about faith and life.

-voyagers Dates TBD
+voyagers

-For rising 7th-9th & 10th-12th graders & new graduates
+For rising 7th-9th & 10th-12th graders

-Adventure Dates TBD
+Adventure

 For rising 9th-12th graders and new graduates

-Family Camp Dates TBD
+Family Camp (Weekend)

 We always thank God for all of you, mentioning you in our prayers.
 1 Thessalonians 1:2